Modeling scale-up of particle coating by atomic layer deposition: Conclusions

 \section{Conclusions}

 In this work, we have explored the scalability of different strategies for particle coating by atomic layer deposition by analyzing the transition from reaction-limited to transport-limited regime.
 We have introduced four simple models encompassing both batch and continuous processes of particle coating with agitation.
 These models depend primarily on inputs available from either knowledge about the ALD process or the experimental conditions.
 They can help evaluate the scalability of different ALD processes and their implementation at manufacturing scale, something relevant for cost-sensitive applications such as catalysis, energy storage, and decarbonization.
-The models are available as part of the Python package aldsim.
-Specific models have also been released as a spreadsheet and made available in the GitHub repository: https://github.com/aldsim/aldsim.
+The models are available as part of the Python package aldsim, and made available in the GitHub repository: https://github.com/aldsim/aldsim.